 The full recipe with measurements is in the recipe card below.

 Step 1: Preheat the air fryer to 400℉ (204℃).
-Then, season both sides of the steak with salt, pepper, and Montreal Seasoning.
+Generously season both sides of the steaks with kosher salt, black pepper, and Montreal Seasoning.

-Step 3: Flip the steaks and top them with butter and fresh thyme.
-Continue cooking for 5 minutes.
+Step 3: Flip the steak and add a pat of butter on top.
+Cook for 5 minutes.

 Expert Tips

-- Thaw – Before serving, defrost it in the refrigerator overnight.
+- Thaw: Defrost the steak in the refrigerator overnight.

 Frequently Asked Questions

-Ribeye steak is a cut of steak from the rib section of the cow.
-It is famous for being juicy, flavorful, and tender due to the fat marbling that runs throughout the meat.
+Ribeye steak is cut from the rib section of the cow.
+The steaks are known for being tender and juicy thanks to the generous marbling of fat throughout the meat, giving Ribeyes their signature melt-in-your-mouth texture and flavor.

 How long to cook ribeye in air fryer?

-The cooking time for a ribeye steak in an air fryer varies depending on the thickness of the steak and your preferred level of doneness.
+The time it takes to cook Ribeye steak in an air fryer varies based on the strength of your air fryer, the thickness of the steaks, and your desired level of doneness.

 More Steak Recipes: